-May I thank you for showing interest in applying for the post of Teacher of Jewish Studies at Immanuel College.
+May I thank you for showing interest in applying for the post of Behaviour Support Supervisor at Immanuel College.
 I thought it might be appropriate to tell you a little about me and to draw your attention to the job description for this position.
 I was appointed as the new Head Master of Immanuel College in April 2017 and took up the position on 1 September 2017.
-Previously, I had worked at City of London School, most recently as Second Master (the School's Senior Deputy) whose remit covered the pastoral and disciplinary systems, as well as overseeing all the support staff and the day to day running of the School.
+Previously, I had worked at City of London School, most recently as Second Master (the School's Senior Deputy) whose remit covered the pastoral and disciplinary systems, as well as overseeing all the support staff and the day-to-day running of the School.

 My experience at Immanuel has been very positive.
 It is a friendly and welcoming school, very much a vibrant community where relations between pupils and staff - and indeed between staff - are relaxed and yet respectful.
-The College is relatively new, as you will see from the accompanying information pack, but it has grown significantly in recent years and has a roll approaching 700.
+The College is relatively new, as you will see from the accompanying information pack, but it has grown significantly in recent years We were inspected by the Independent Schools' Inspectorate (ISI) towards the end of the academic year 2018-19 and the College was found to be "excellent" (ISI's highest possible grading) in both elements of the Inspection: